 See my blog for details on how to make it

 Coconut oil is great for conditioning and cleaning leather products.
+Simply wipe over with a soft cloth to clean and rejuvenate.

 Coconut oil makes an effective, zero chemical, non-toxic makeup remover.